wso2/docs-ei/en/micro-integrator/docs/setup/observability/setting-up-minimum-basic-observability-deployment.md

 5. Click **Save & Test**.
 If the data source is successfully configured, it is indicated via a message.

-## Integrating the tracingadd-on to the minimum basic observability deployment
+## Integrating the tracing add-on to the minimum basic observability deployment

 ### Setting up the tracing add-on